 Grade(s) Subject(s) Funding Class Size Maximum System Avg.
-Class Size

-Kindergarten 15 18

-Kindergarten with full-time 15 20
+Class Size Kindergarten 15 18 Kindergarten with full-time paraprofessional 15 20

-paraprofessional

 A state certified early childhood/elementary teacher will work for a minimum of one segment (45minutes) with no more than 14 Early Intervention Program students.